HBPNeurorobotics/BlenderRobotDesigner/README.md

 This list will also contain all previously defined kinematic chains.

 A newly created *Armature* will appear at the current position of the 3D pointer in the 3D View.
 Additionally, a *Bone* object is created. *Bone* objects represent the reference frames through which a kinematic chain is defined **and** the actual joint configuration of the joint within this reference frame.
+All *Bone* functionality can be found in the *Bones* tab of the RobotEditor.
+#### Representation of Frame of Reference
-By convention, the tail of the bone is located in the actual point origin of the reference frame while the head points at the direction of the local y-axis (and thus, is perpendicular to the x-z plane).
+By convention, the tail of a bone is located in the actual point origin of the reference frame while the head points at the direction of the local y-axis (and thus, is perpendicular to the x-z plane).

 Transformations of *Bones* from parent reference frames can be defined in two ways:

    1. Euler mode: the transformation is defined through three translations along the local axes and three rotations (around the local x-axis, around the resulting new local y'-axis and finally around the resulting new local z''-axis)
    2. DH mode: the transformation is defined through two rotations and two rotations according to the Denavit-Hartenberg convention

 Joints always represent one Degree of Freedom and can either be revolute(rotational) or prismatic(translational).
 By selecting the active axis, the joint type and value, offset, minimum and maximum, the configuration of a joint can be set.